-A grade of C or above is required in this course.
 Prerequisites: ENG 101, BIS 111, and COM 112

-This introductory course is the first healthcare administration specific course a student takes on the journey towards a BS in Healthcare Administration at Peirce College.
-A broad overview of the business and healthcare educational knowledge skills and competencies to fill a variety of healthcare administrative and professional roles and functions in various healthcare organizations is provided.
+This introductory course includes broad overview of the business and healthcare educational knowledge skills and competencies to fill a variety of healthcare administrative and professional roles and functions in various healthcare organizations is provided.
 Topics covered include management, strategic planning, marketing, finance, health disparities, ethics, law, and risk management from the healthcare administration perspective.